The government's decision to cut spending on foreign aid has led to warnings from aid agencies and opposition from MPs, including some Conservatives.

 Several other countries exceeded the UN aid target of 0.7% in 2020 - including Denmark (0.73%), Norway (1.11%) and Sweden (1.14%).

-And as the UK looks to cut its budget to 0.5% of GNI, some developed countries have pledged to increase spending.
+And as the UK cuts its aid budget, some developed countries have pledged to increase theirs.

 France has committed to a 0.7% contribution by 2025, and US President Joe Biden has proposed an increase in America's foreign aid.